-In our Jesuit tradition, Student Engagement seeks to underscore the development of the whole person, and particularly assist students in their transition and exploration at Fairfield University.
-Student Engagement empowers students to work together to build community, lead ethically, and value differences.
-Through interdivisional collaborations, especially between Academic Affairs and Student Affairs, Student Engagement connects students to curricular and co-curricular experiences that empower civic responsibility and personal growth.
+In our Jesuit tradition, Student Engagement seeks to promote the development of the whole person.
+We empower students to work together to build community, lead ethically, and value differences in one another.
+Our collaborative efforts connect students to curricular and co-curricular experiences that encourage civic responsibility, personal growth, and lifelong learning.

 Meet the staff at the Office of Student Engagement.